How to fix an AC unit leaking water: causes and DIY solutions

 • Small bottle brush

-1. Look for a straight section one or two inches downstream from where the PVC pipe connects to the thread pan outlet connection and cut the pipe.
+1. Look for a straight section one or two inches downstream from where the PVC pipe connects to the threaded pan outlet connection and cut the pipe.

 2. Using a pair of gas pliers, unscrew the PVC pipe from the threaded pan connection.